 Stages of the process

-- Contact the social worker in the social services office located in [the area in which you live.
-The social worker will pass the request to the Office for the Care of the Autistic and P.D.D.
-Population.
+- Contact the social worker in the social services office located in the area in which you live.
+The social worker will pass on the request.

 - The following documentation must be attached to the request:

-- If there are a number of diagnoses (for example, autism and Intellectual Developmental Disabilities (Mental Retardation)), attach explanations for each diagnosis and a summarizing and integrative discussion about the state of the diagnosed person.
+- If there are a number of diagnoses (for example, autism and Intellectual Developmental Disabilities), attach explanations for each diagnosis and a summarizing and integrative discussion about the state of the diagnosed person.

-- If the diagnosis is inconclusive, the Office for the Care of the Autistic and P.D.D.
-Population may order its own diagnosis to be performed, a process which could take a number of months.
+- If the diagnosis is inconclusive, the ministry may order its own diagnosis to be performed, a process which could take a number of months.

 - The supervisor of the unit for care of persons with autism will pass the documents received from the social worker to the "Credited Psychologist" (פסיגולוג אמון), a clinical psychologist with experience in autism authorized to determine eligibility for services for the Ministry of Social Affairs.